Senate of Southern Ireland: Election and boycott

 The election details were given by Orders in Council on 22 April 1921, which made the Clerk of the Crown and Hanaper the electoral registrar and returning officer.
 Elections would use single transferable vote, except that groups electing two senators used multiple non-transferable vote.
-Only electors of a given group could stand in that group's election, except for the county council groups.
+Only electors of a given group could stand in that group's election, except that county council groups could elect non-councillors.

 Only 39 of the 64 senators were selected or elected.
 The Irish Republic declared by Sinn Féin in 1919 rejected the legitimacy of the 1920 act.
 Sinn Féin had gained control of the county councils in the 1920 local elections. Áine Ceannt as secretary of the General Council of County Councils wrote to the Dáil Ministry asking whether to participate.
 Only W. T. Cosgrave favoured participation, on the basis that the republic's First Dáil had agreed to use the Southern Ireland Commons election to select the members of the Second Dáil.
 Other ministers favoured a boycott, both on the principle that the selection process was undemocratic, and on the pragmatic grounds that unionists would have a majority whereas a boycott would leave it inquorate.
 Accordingly, on 28 April 1921 Austin Stack as Minister for Home Affairs issued a proclamation ordering "that members of County Councils and other bodies who uphold the right of the Irish people to choose their own representatives and Government take no part in the partial election so proposed for the said Senate".
 The Irish Congress of Trade Unions and Labour Party supported the Republic, and the Catholic hierarchy also refused to co-operate.
 Of the incomplete membership, many had participated in the Irish Convention.

 Of the 39 selected, 27 took the Parliamentary Oath of Allegiance, of whom 19 attended one of the two meetings.
 Fifteen attended the first and twelve the second, of whom eight attended both.
 Of the peers and privy councillors, 19 (all bar Cloncurry, Meath, and Westmeath) signed a letter refusing to act as a Senate if the elected Commons were replaced by an appointed "Crown Colony" assembly.